 American shorthand for the very brilliant, very cocky, and very toxic friend at the heart of Emmanuel Bourdieu’s satisfying French drama Poison Friends would be underminer: André (Thibault Vinçon) by turn counsels and bullies his university pals with his intellectual brio and cool self-assurance.
 And the pals?
 They’re eager to think he’s as magnifique as he thinks he is, even as he mucks about, cruelly, with their fates.
 While the young people chatter about life and literature with sometimes overbearing self-satisfaction, the astute filmmaker observes their pretentious gum-flapping with a mixture of amusement, compassion, and wised-up rue.

-Genre: Drama; Starring: Alexandre Steiger, Thibault Vincon, Malik Zidi; Director: Emmanuel Bourdieu; Author: Emmanuel Bourdieu, Marcia Romano; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Strand Releasing
+Genre: Drama; Starring: Alexandre Steiger, Thibault Vincon, Malik Zidi; Director: Emmanuel Bourdieu; Author: Emmanuel Bourdieu, Marcia Romano; Runtime (in minutes): 107; MPAA Rating: Unrated; Distributor: Strand Releasing

 Posted May 9 2007 — 12:00 AM EDT